 The military is critical to Eastern North Carolina.
-I am blessed and honored to represent the incredible heroes and their families stationed at Marine Corps Base Camp Lejeune, Cherry Point Marine Corps Air Station, and Marine Corps Air Station New River.
+I am blessed and honored to represent the incredible heroes and their families stationed at Marine Corps Base Camp Lejeune, Cherry Point Marine Corps Air Station, Marine Corps Air Station New River, and U.S. Coast Guard Base Elizabeth City.
 As a senior member of the House Armed Services Committee, I do all I can to fight for Eastern North Carolina's military installations and for the courageous men and women -- past, present, and future -- who protect our freedom.

 I believe in a strong national defense.
 As part of that effort, I have been and continue to be a leading supporter of the F-35B and the V-22 Osprey.
 These aircraft are the future of Marine Corps aviation and are vital to our national defense.
-Additionally, much of the depot level maintenance for these aircraft will be performed by Fleet Readiness Center – East (FRC-East) in Eastern North Carolina’s Craven County.
-FRC – East is not only the largest employer east of Interstate 95, it is a national asset.
-The work force is world class, and I am proud of their many accomplishments in keeping Marine aviation flying through 10 years of war.
-As the co-chair of the House Depot Caucus, I will continue to be the most vocal supporter of FRC-East in this Congress.
+Additionally, much of the depot level maintenance for these aircraft is performed by Fleet Readiness Center – East (FRC-East) in Eastern North Carolina’s Craven County.
+FRC – East is not only the largest employer east of Interstate 95, it is a national asset because of the nature of the work they perform there.
+I am also very supportive of the Aviation Logistics Center located at U.S. Coast Guard Base Elizabeth City.
+It is a world-class organization that supports all U.S. Coast Guard helicopter and most U.S. Coast Guard fixed-wing depot-level maintenance.
+As the co-chair of the House Depot Caucus, I will continue to be the most vocal supporter of FRC-East and the Aviation Logistics Center in this Congress.